 Covered Device Recycling Act

-The Covered Device Recycling Act (CDRA), Act 108 of 2010, requires manufacturers to provide recycling programs for desktop computers, laptop computers, computer monitors, computer peripherals and televisions sold to consumers in Pennsylvania.
-Other requirements also apply.
-Please see the links below.
-(Note to manufacturers – this does not include manufacturers of computer peripherals if the manufacturer does not make other covered devices).
+Covered Device Recycling Act (CDRA), Act 108 of 2010, requires manufacturers to provide recycling programs for desktop computers, laptop computers, computer monitors, computer peripherals and televisions sold to consumers in Pennsylvania.
+Other requirements may also apply.

 Collection sites included in the CDRA program may be utilized by small businesses, defined as independently owned or operated entities employing fewer than 50 employees.
 Businesses employing 50+ employees, or public entities (such as schools, local government offices, religious organizations) are not covered under the CDRA and must make their own recycling arrangements.
 Waste generated by these entities is no different than any other type of waste and must be handled accordingly.
 Electronics that are undamaged and remain intact can generally be recycled or reused.
 Devices that have been broken or damaged may be considered hazardous waste and potentially require special handling for disposal.

 The menu on the right highlights the requirements for each entity participating in the collection, transportation and/or recycling of covered electronic devices in Pennsylvania.

 Covered Device Recycling Act - A General Overview (PDF)

 CDRA Frequently Asked Questions (PDF)